szagoruyko/functional-zoo/README.md

 functional-zoo
 ==============

+Model definitions and pretrained weights for PyTorch and Tensorflow

 PyTorch, unlike lua torch, has autograd in it's core, so using modular structure of `torch.nn` modules is not necessary, one can easily allocate needed Variables and write a function that utilizes them, which is sometimes